FAQs - TICKETING

 Q3: Can my children come to the event?

 Please check the age restrictions for each event.
-GlastonBARRY is strictly an 18+ event.
+'GlastonBARRY' and 'Skadiff' festivals are strictly 18+ events.
 ID may be required on arrival.
 GlastonBARRY Juniors is a family event but all under 18s must be accompanied by an adult.

 Q4: When will the tickets be sent out?

 A: Your order confirmation will be sent to you via email as soon as you have paid for tickets.
-Tickets will then be sent out in the following months at least 4 weeks prior to the event.
-Please contact us if you have not received your tickets around three weeks before the event.
+E-Tickets will then be sent out in the following months around 4 weeks prior to the event.
+Please contact us if you have not received your E-tickets around three weeks before the event.

 Q5: Will we be able to purchase tickets on the door / gate?

-A: No, tickets to all of our events are sold in advance unless otherwise stated.
+A: No, tickets to all of our events are sold in advance on our website unless otherwise stated.

-Q6: Where and are we and how do I get there?
+Q6: Where and how do I get there?

 The Line 96 Bus (Cardiff Bus) runs directly form Cardiff Centre to Romilly Park, Barry.